oztexan/jamanager/docs/README.md

 1. Scan the QR code or visit the jam URL directly
 2. Vote on songs by clicking the heart button
 3. Register to perform by clicking the microphone button (if logged in)
+4. Look up chord sheets using the guitar button

 ### Managing Venues
 1. Access the Jam Manager panel